Tyaap/ASRT_Rich_Presence/README.md

 5. The code periodically retireves information from the game memory and updates the rich presence client.

 ## How to develop
-* Clone and build the project using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
+* Clone and build the project using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)
-* Rich presence features are to be developed inside the `RichPresence` project.
+* Rich presence features are to be developed inside the `RichPresence` project
-* The code for the project starts in `Program.cs`.
+* The code for the project starts in `Program.cs`
-* The application ID used in `Program.cs` is for a Discord app which was created using the [Discord Developer Portal](https://discord.com/developers/applications).
+* The application ID used in `Program.cs` is for a Discord app which was created using the [Discord Developer Portal](https://discord.com/developers/applications)
-* Documentation on Discord rich presence is available [here](https://discord.com/developers/docs/rich-presence/how-to).
+* Documentation on Discord rich presence is available [here](https://discord.com/developers/docs/rich-presence/how-to)
-* Game memory can be easily accessed using the `MemoryHelper` class.
+* Game memory can be easily accessed using the `MemoryHelper` class

 ## Libraries used
 * DirectInput Proxy DLL - https://github.com/zerosum0x0/dinput-proxy-dll